 Help us bring relief this High Holiday season to 3,360 soldiers and their families!

-Imagine what must go through the mind of a struggling IDF soldier right now,
+Imagine what must go through the mind of a struggling IDF soldier,

-about the approach of the High Holidays and all the costs that brings.
+about the approach of Pesach and all the costs that brings.

 Now imagine the reaction of that same soldier, upon receiving gift cards worth hundreds of shekels